Augmented Reality Sandbox (Image 1)

 A simple diagram shows the layout for creating the "Shaping Watersheds Interactive Sandbox," an augmented reality (AR) sandbox created by the University of California, Davis', Tahoe Environmental Research Center (TERC) and the UC-Davis W.M.
-Keck Center for Active Visualization in the Earth Sciences (KeckCAVES) as part of the National Science Foundation-supported LakeViz3D project in which researchers create 3-D visualization applications to teach Earth science concepts.
-Partnering institutions include UC-Berkeley's Lawrence Hall of Science and the ECHO Lake Aquarium and Science Center in Burlington, Vt.
-[This is the first in a series of 19 images showing the process involved in creating the AR sandbox from start to finish and the end product in use.
+Keck Center for Active Visualization in the Earth Sciences (KeckCAVES) as part of the National Science Foundation-supported LakeViz3D project in which researchers create 3D visualization applications to teach Earth science concepts.
+Partnering institutions include UC-Berkeley's Lawrence Hall of Science and the ECHO Lake Aquarium and Science Center in Burlington, Vermont.
+[Image 1 in a series of 19 images showing the process involved in creating the AR sandbox from start to finish and the end product in use.
 See Image 2.]
-(Date of Image: 2012-2013)

 More about this image